marion-msft/cto-office-zero-trust/README.md

 ## Description

-Now that you have the common pre-requisites installed on your workstation, there are prerequisites specifc to this hack.
+Now that you have the common prerequisites installed on your workstation, there are prerequisites specifc to this hack.

 Please do these additional setup:

 ## Setup and create scripts files

-Those steps have to be done ONCE only (except if you destroy the Ressource Group hosting the TF State files).
+Those steps have to be done ONCE only (except if you destroy the Resource Group hosting the TF State files).
 Your "terraform" process will need to store the tfstate file somewhere.
-In an Enterprise Scale Landing Zone, this should be hosted in a blob storage in a secured central place, generally in the Adminstration subscription.
+In an Enterprise Scale Landing Zone, this should be hosted in a blob storage in a secured central place, generally in the Administration subscription.
 ### Setup Azure TF backend:

 ```